Print

 1. Preheat an oven to 350 degrees.

-3. In a small bowl, sift or whisk together the flour, cornstarch, and salt.
+3. In a medium bowl, sift together the cake flour, cornstarch and salt.
 Set aside.

-11. Rolling the hot cake: Once the cake is baked, immediately run a knife around the edges of the cake and invert it onto the prepared towel.
+10. Rolling the hot cake: Once the cake is baked, immediately run a knife around the edges of the cake and invert it onto the prepared towel.
+Peel off the parchment paper.
 Starting with a short end, carefully and slowly roll the cake up with the towel.
+Try to roll the end as tight as you can.
+This forms the center of the cake roll.
 Leave the rolled up cake, seam side down, on a counter, and allow it to cool completely.
 I don’t recommend placing it in the refrigerator.
-They seem to crack easier when you unroll and reroll them if they get too cold.
+The roll will crack easier if it’s cold when rolled up.
+While the cake is cooling, make the filling.

-13. Filling & rolling the cake: Once the cake has completely cooled, very slowly unroll the cake.
+3. Filling & rolling the cake: Once the cake has completely cooled, very slowly unroll the cake.
 If it has one or two slight cracks on the inside as you unroll it don’t worry, you’ll be covering them with filling.
-Using an offset spatula, spread the strawberry cream filling all over the unrolled cake, stopping about 1/2-inch from the edges.
+Using an offset spatula, spread the filling all over the unrolled cake, stopping about 1/4-inch from the edges.
+Next, sprinkle the diced strawberries evenly over the filling.
 Now slowly and gently roll the cake back up, leaving the towel behind as you go.
 Some of the filling might ooze out of the ends or the seam when you’re done.
 Don’t worry, just wipe off any excess from the seam and place the cake roll seam side down on a small parchment-lined cookie sheet.
 Sift some additional powdered sugar over the cake roll.
-Refrigerate the cake roll for about 30 minutes before slicing.
+Refrigerate the cake roll for at least one hour before slicing.
+If you don’t plan to slice and serve the cake until the next day, wrap the roll tightly in plastic wrap and refrigerate.

-14. To slice, use a serrated knife and slice the cake into 1-inch slices.
+4. To slice, use a sharp serrated knife and slice the cake into 1-inch slices, wiping the knife between slices.

-15. Serve the cake with a small dollop of strawberry compote on the side as garnish.
+5. Serve the cake with fresh strawberries a small dollop of whipped cream on the side as garnish.

 Notes